Copyright © kwickLabsii. All rights reserved

 Days like that make for interesting story telling later on while rendering most other hunting and

 training issues seem like "small stuff".
-I feel that since I'm 72, the "event" was kind of like a
+I felt then that since I was 72, the "event" was kind of like a

 reminder that the old "geezer" has still got it.
-(However, that was six years ago.)
+(However, that was eight years ago.)

 The old saying "That which doesn't kill you makes you stronger." came to mind.
 I would frankly prefer not to test that theory very often because the alternative is permanent.